PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 That's why, at PostHog, we've adopted transparent pricing and self-service for every paid plan, even PostHog Enterprise.

 > Simon Fisher leads customer success at PostHog.
 He's made a career out of helping companies automate stuff, including seven years at IBM and five years at Chef Software.
 He lives in Sheffield in the North of England with his wife, three young boys, a black labrador, and a killer Lego collection.
-Seriously, it's sweet af.
+Seriously, it's sweet.

-## Why transparent pricing is important
+## Transparent pricing works

 For those new to PostHog, it's an all-in-one product analytics suite that replaces siloed tools for [product analytics](/product#product-analytics), [Session Recording](/product/session-recording), [Feature Flags](/product/feature-flags), and Experimentation.
 It's open source and you can host it yourself, giving you complete control over your data – we have a Cloud version too if that's your thing.